 Changes in connection types (e.g. delta, wye)

+The Detailed Study section of Rule 21 already contains some definitions of allowable modifications.
+The only recommendation from the Working Group on that section is to add language clarifying that like-for-like equipment swaps are allowable.

 As a part of this proposal, Rule 21 tariff language will need to be updated.
 Tariff language shall be drafted and proposed 30 days after Commission Decision.

 Working Group Proposals Addressing Modifications to Existing Facilities